 Let’s have a look at the Scan N Cut tools.
-There are a number of Brother produced tools that include two different cutting blades, a Brother pen holder and a Universal pen holder which will hold other brand pens.
+Many Brother Scan N Cut produced tools which include different cutting blades, a Brother pen holder, and a Universal pen holder that will hold other brand pens.
 Lots and lots of fun accessories to make your Scan N Cut more versatile and enable you to create magical projects.

 - Cutting tools for your Scan N Cut

 - Let's have a closer look at the standard tool

 - Foil Quill, Brother Foil Kit, and more..

 - Where to buy accessories for your Scan N Cut